pokt-network/pocket/utility/doc/E2E_FEATURE_LIST.md

 ## Legend

 🟢 TestNet - Nice to have
+  *   _A feature that can be added in future protocol upgrades after TestNet is launched_

 🟡 TestNet - Must have
+  *   _A blocker for the first live/public version of TestNet_

 🔵 MainNet - Nice to have
+  *   _A feature that can be added in future protocol upgrades after MainNet is launched_

 🔴 MainNet - Must have
+  *   _A blocker for the first live/public version of MainNet_

 ⭐ MainNet - Top priority post launch

 ## A. E2E Relay